voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

-    As the example above demonstrates, |ViewExpression| instances may contain `datetime` and `timedelta` objects.
+    As the example above demonstrates, |ViewExpression| instances may contain `date`, `datetime` and `timedelta` objects.
 Internally, subtracting two dates returns the number of milliseconds between them.
 Using `timedelta` allows these units to be abstracted away from the user.

 .. _object-patches-views: